A smooth road to bumpy horizons: shaping black holes with non-linear sigma models, from supergravity to higher dimensions: Introduction

 Recently in the work \cite{Canfora:2026col}, it has been shown that the NLSM on a target space given by a two-sphere (or on the equator of the three-sphere if one is willing to emphasize the $SU(2)$ origin of the construction), lead to new static black holes within the simple family

 with the local geometry of the horizon manifold $\Sigma_2$ determined by the scalar fields.
-There, the black holes were intepreted as having {\em bumpy} horizons supported by superfluid pions.
-The latter statement si motivated by the fact that the matter field equations are solved by a BPS-like first order system, which implies the second order one, and allows for the superposition of the bumps.
-Parameterizing the horizon in stereographic coordinates, the logarithm of the conformal factor fulfills a non-homogeneous Liouville equation that is sourced by the matter fields.
-The non-homogenoeus term is determined by the specific NLSM considered in \cite{Canfora:2026col}, and the matter sector is solved by flat-harmonic functions of the horizon coordinates.
+There, the black holes were interpreted as having {\em bumpy} horizons supported by superfluid pions.
+The latter statement is motivated by the fact that the matter field equations are solved by a BPS-like first order system, which implies the second order one, and allows for the superposition of the bumps.
+Parametrizing the horizon in stereographic coordinates, the logarithm of the conformal factor fulfills a non-homogeneous Liouville equation that is sourced by the matter fields.
+The non-homogeneous term is determined by the specific NLSM considered in \cite{Canfora:2026col}, and the matter sector is solved by flat-harmonic functions of the horizon coordinates.

 In this work, we extend the results of \cite{Hawking:1971vc} for general NLSMs.
 This allows to explore the embedding of the present spacetimes in gauged and ungauged supergravity, leading in the simplest cases to a conformal factor which is completely determined by the Kähler potential of the two-dimensional target space metric.